These notes are designed to help you enjoy and make the most of your visit to Fellowship Afloat.

-We discourage the use of mobile phones, MP3 players and iPods etc on board: apart from the obvious distraction, they easily get lost and broken.
+We discourage the use of mobile phones or electronic devices on board: apart from the obvious distraction, they could easily get lost or broken.

-We are constantly striving to improve and develop the schools work we offer.
+We are constantly striving to improve and develop the group experience we offer.
 At the end of your stay, we will ask you to fill in and return to us a feedback form with any comments and suggestions for the future.